 See also this blog post for another summary of obtained results.

 3) Social Versus Emotional Relevance – Combined EEG & fMRI in Healthy Adults

-As a logical next step – having looked at social and emotional relevance processing in fMRI and EEG separately – Annekathrin Schacht & Simon Weber (University of Göttingen, Germany) and I ran a follow up study during which EEG and fMRI data using the same stimuli was acquired from the same participants.
+As a logical next step – having looked at social and emotional relevance processing in fMRI and EEG separately – Annekathrin Schacht & Simon Weber (University of Göttingen, Germany) and Dr Vrticka ran a follow up study during which EEG and fMRI data using the same stimuli was acquired from the same participants.
 In so doing, we will be able to combine the fMRI and EEG data to obtain an even more elaborate spatiotemporal pattern of social and emotional relevance processing.
 The data is currently being written up for publication.

 4) Social Versus Emotional Relevance – iEEG in Epilepsy Patients

 Having assessed social content and emotional valence processing with skalp EEG so far, we were interested in obtaing more precise anatomical localization of observed ERP patterns.
-To do so, Annekathrin Schacht (University of Göttingen, Germany) teamed up with Petr Marusič, Jiří Hammer & Alena Javůrková from the Department of Neurology, Motol University Hospital & Faculty of Medicine, Charles University, Praha (Czech Republic), where epilepsy patients are implanted with intracranial EEG (iEEG) electrodes.
+To do so, Pascal Vrticka and Annekathrin Schacht (University of Göttingen, Germany) teamed up with Petr Marusič, Jiří Hammer & Alena Javůrková from the Department of Neurology, Motol University Hospital & Faculty of Medicine, Charles University, Praha (Czech Republic), where epilepsy patients are implanted with intracranial EEG (iEEG) electrodes.
 Once more, we are using the same complex visual scenes to determine when and particularly where social content and emotional valence are processed within the human brain.
 The study is currently underway.

 5) Social Versus Emotional Relevance – fMRI in 22q11DS Patients Versus Controls